pepconnect/api-docs/saml-sso-idp.md

 ![SAML Authentication Flow Source](assets/saml_flow.png) *Source: [Okta](https://www.okta.com/integrate/documentation/saml/)*

-When leveraging SAML for exchanging authentication and authorization data between systems, the LMS functions as the Service Provider (SP) and the Identity Provider (IdP) is provided by the organization.

 To make the connection, we will use SAML 2.0 as the protocol for exchanging information between the two providers.

 By default, the IdP and SP will use Http POST to redirect and transmit data between each other.